Eminem's Daughter Hailie Jade Supports Him During Rock & Roll Hall of Fame Induction—See The Photos - NewsBreak

 The Foo Fighter delivered the track's solo from the 'board of his Gibson Trini Lopez model, and was later egged on by Richie for more action during the finale.
 On Saturday (November 5), the 2022 Rock and Roll Hall of Fame induction ceremony took place, playing host to an evening of long-awaited reunions, surprising team-ups and all-round stellar six-string action.

-Dolly Parton Rock and Roll Hall of Fame Induction Becomes a Lovefest for Country Icon
+Sylvia Robinson, Incoming Rock and Roll Hall of Fame Inductee, Was a Hit Artist Before Becoming an Influential Hip-Hop Mogul

-Dolly Parton has officially been inducted into the Rock & Roll Hall of Fame.
-According to Variety, the induction ceremony featured a bevy of Parton's famous friends, who couldn't help but express their appreciation for the country icon.
-In addition to Parton, the inductees this year included Eminem, Lionel Richie, Carly Simon, and Duran Duran.
+Sylvia Robinson (1935-2011) has deservedly been called “the mother of hip-hop” for her efforts in co-founding and running Sugar Hill Records.
+But even as impressive an honorific as that can’t begin to encapsulate a wide-ranging career that predated the dawn of rap and unfolded over a remarkable half-century in music.
+Like her fellow 2022 Ahmet Ertegun Award honorees, Grubman and Iovine, Robinson created a world in which musicmakers could come to the fore and thrive.
+Not only did she co-found one of the first hip-hop labels, Sugar Hill Records, and serve as its CEO, but she was one of the architects...

-Exclusive: Rock & Roll Hall of Fame President recaps 2022 induction ceremony
+Andy Taylor misses Duran Duran's Rock Hall induction due to cancer battle

 Watch Judas Priest Reunite With K.K.
 Downing Live at 2022 Rock and Roll Hall of Fame Ceremony